maxs124/Taxes/README.md

 + You will need to install gradle you can find info on how to do this [Here](https://gradle.org/install/).

++ You will also need to download the Java JDK [Here](https://www.oracle.com/technetwork/java/javase/downloads/index.html)

 + Open a terminal/cmd window in the project directory.

 + Use the command: